Making a Claim in the ACT

 Who can claim?

-A CTP motor accident notification form (MANF) may be lodged by any person who has sustained personal injury as a result of a motor accident and who has not been charged with a serious driving offence.
+A CTP motor accident notification form (MAN and MAMR) may be lodged by any person who has sustained personal injury as a result of a motor accident and who has not been charged with a serious driving offence.

 The early payment up to $5,000 for medical expenses is designed to provide speedy access to treatment and rehabilitation to support a better health outcome.

-A motor accident medical report (MAMR) should also be lodged with the MANF.
+A motor accident medical report (MAN and MAMR) should also be lodged.

 A CTP notice of claim (NOC) form may be lodged by:

 - person who has sustained personal injury as a result of a motor vehicle accident in the ACT for which they were not at fault.
 This may include a driver, motorcyclist (or cyclist), passenger or pedestrian, but not the driver of the vehicle at fault;

 - or the estate of someone fatally injured as a result of a motor vehicle accident in the ACT for which the deceased person was not at fault.